$1000 Invested In This Stock 5 Years Ago, Would Be Worth This Much - Benzinga

 TODAY ONLY!
 For only $7, you can get 2 winning options trade alerts every month!
 Click Here to See Trade Ideas!
 (Risk-free with a 14 day refund guarantee)

-Cassava Sciences SAVA has outperformed the market over the past 5 years by 53.42% on an annualized basis.
+Snap SNAP has outperformed the market over the past 5 years by 5.54% on an annualized basis.

-Buying $1,000 In SAVA: 5 years ago, an investor could have purchased 230.41 shares of Cassava Sciences at the time with $1,000.
-This investment in SAVA would have produced an average annual return of 67.41%.
-Currently, Cassava Sciences has a market capitalization of $2.16 billion.
+Buying $1,000 In SNAP: 5 years ago, an investor could have purchased 58.82 shares of Snap at the time with $1,000.
+This investment in SNAP would have produced an average annual return of 18.86%.
+Currently, Snap has a market capitalization of $65.75 billion.

 Benzinga Trading School is now offering a 7 day trial!
 Click Here to Join the #1 Trading Educational Platform!